 Although no one plans to file a bankruptcy case, there are many situations such as job loss, illness, injury or business failure that might put you in this predicament.
 At this time, you must be financially responsible and take action the correct way.
 Most creditors and banks will encourage debt financing through low interest rates and subprime mortgages.

 By filing bankruptcy, you are given a fresh start and opportunity to retain your financial security.
-In order to help homeowners and businesses gain control over their financial situation, we help clients with declaring: chapter 7 and chapter 11 bankruptcy.
+In order to help homeowners gain control over their financial situation, we help clients with declaring: chapter 7 bankruptcies.

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy s is the most common form of bankruptcy in the United States, mostly due to the process being more affordable and quicker to file.
+Chapter 7 bankruptcy is the most common form of bankruptcy in the United States, mostly due to the process being more affordable and quicker to file.
 It’s often regarded as “liquidation bankruptcy” because it helps most individuals and businesses eliminate debt.
-By filing Chapter 7 bankruptcy you could potentially eliminate medical bills, credit card bills and other unsecured debt and get a fresh financial start.
+By filing a Chapter 7 bankruptcy you could potentially eliminate medical bills, credit card bills and other unsecured debt to clear out your debt and get a fresh financial start.

 You can do this all while retaining ownership of your home and car.
 This is made possible because each state has a list of exemptions of what property you are allowed to protect.
 The federal system and most states may let you keep: